splunk-soar-connectors/metadefendersandbox/README.md

 Retrieve detonation analysis results for URL

 **Search report**
-Search for scan reports on Filescan Sandbox using parameters specified in the 'query' field.
+Search for scan reports on MetaDefender Sandbox using parameters specified in the 'query' field.

 **File reputation**
-Get the fast reputation for one given hash (returns the last 10 Filescan Sandbox reports)
+Get the fast reputation for one given hash (returns the last 10 MetaDefender Sandbox reports)

 **IP/Domain/URL reputation**
 Get the fast reputation for one given IOC.
-E.g.: IP, Domain or URL (returns the last 10 Filescan Sandbox reports)
+E.g.: IP, Domain or URL (returns the last 10 MetaDefender Sandbox reports)

 This app requires a correctly set up MetaDefender Sandbox API key to use.